digital-asset/daml/compiler/damlc/tests/daml-test-files/Iou12.EXPECTED.rst

          - Description
        * - otherCid
          - ContractId `Iou <type-iou12-iou-45923_>`_
-         - Must have same owner, issuer, and currency.
-The regulators may differ, and are taken from the original ``Iou``.
+         - Must have same owner, issuer, and currency\.
+The regulators may differ, and are taken from the original ``Iou``\.

   + **Choice Split**